 Identify the Credit Risk

 You can identify the potential for credit risk of a potential new client by reviewing data about the company from the local Chamber of Commerce, credit bureaus, bank and trade data and the company 10k.
 This data can help you better understand your potential client’s creditworthiness and help you decide if you should extend credit and with what terms.

 Euler Hermes can help.
-We offer a about sector and country risks that can help inform your decisions about extending credit.
+We offer a library of research about sector and country risks that can help inform your decisions about extending credit.
 In addition, we can leverage our credit-risk grading model to help you forecast credit risks and potential customer defaults.

 Analyze the Credit Risk